krzysztofzablocki/LifetimeTracker/README.md

 LifetimeTracker can surface retain cycle / memory issues right as you develop your application, and it will surface them to you immediately, so you can find them with more ease.

-Instruments and Memory Graph Debugger are great, but too many times developers forget to check for issues as they close the feature implementation.
+Instruments and Memory Graph Debugger are great, but too many times, developers forget to check for issues as they close the feature implementation.

-If you use those tools sporadicaly many of the issues they surface will require you to investigate the cause, and cost you a lot of time in the process.
+If you use those tools sporadically many of the issues they surface will require you to investigate the cause and cost you a lot of time in the process.

 Other tools like [FBRetainCycleDetector](https://github.com/facebook/FBRetainCycleDetector) rely on objc runtime magic to find the problems, but that means they can't really be used for pure Swift classes.
-This small tool simply focuses on tracking lifetime of objects which means that it can be used in both Objective-C and Swift codebases and it doesn't rely on any complex or automatic magic behaviour.
+This small tool simply focuses on tracking lifetime of objects which means that it can be used in both Objective-C and Swift codebases, and it doesn't rely on any complex or automatic magic behaviour.

 ## Installation